alanchoi00/mtrn4231-klotski-solver/README.md

 ## 📋 Overview

 This project delivers an interactive robotic system designed to support young learners in developing spatial reasoning and problem-solving skills through the classic Klotski sliding-block puzzle.
 The puzzle consists of blocks of various sizes (1×1, 1×2, 2×1, 2×2) arranged on a confined 4×5 board.
-The robot solves the puzzle by guiding the board from any starting configuration to a chosen target pattern, reinforcing pattern recognition and strategic thinking.
+The system is designed with children in mind and could be adopted by parents, schools and educational programs looking to enhance hands-on learning.
+The robot can transform any starting configuration into a chosen target pattern, reinforcing pattern recognition, logical reasoning and strategic planning.

-Our system enables children to engage with the puzzle while the robot demonstrates clear reasoning, safe manipulation, and transparent decision-making.
-The robot:
+To make the activity engaging and educational, the robot demonstrates clear reasoning, safe physical manipulation, and transparent decision-making.
+The system:

 - **Senses**: Uses computer vision to detect the current puzzle state and board position via ArUco markers
 - **Plans**: Generates optimal move sequences using BFS-based path planning to reach the goal configuration
 - **Acts**: Executes moves using a UR5e robotic arm equipped with a custom end effector designed for safe, reliable interaction around children
 - **Monitors**: Provides a web-based dashboard for real-time control, visualization and safety monitoring

-The system continuously observes a physical Klotski board, tracks the board state, and when prompted, computes the shortest sequence of moves needed to reach a specified goal state.
-It can provide single-step hints or execute complete solutions autonomously.
+The robot operates in a fully closed loop as it continuously observes the physical board, updates its internal state and validates each move as it is executed.
+Learners can request single-step hints or ask the robot to demonstrate complete solution paths, enabling either collaborative exploration or competitive play.

 ## 🏗️ System Architecture